dannypsnl/cc/README.md

 ![Build Status](https://github.com/dannypsnl/cc/workflows/Racket/badge.svg?branch=master)

 A compiler of C subset.
-Precisely, a C subset with `bool` type extension for convenience, but without control flow since its not the point I create this toy project.
+Precisely, a C subset with `bool` type extension for convenience, but without control flow since that is not the point of this toy project.
 The most important stuff is understanding how x86-64 instructions work with call convention.
 Therefore, skip the control flow implementation, but still welcome to any pull-requests for control flow.

 ### Purpose